 So it matters less.
 Concentrating on what’s novel and fast is no longer as useful for our survival and success.
 But we’re instinctually still captured by it: the average American spends nearly as much time watching TV in a lifetime as working.

 Instead, what’s important today is still and boring, like an empty Word document or an unsolved math problem.
 As Cal Newport argues in Deep Work, the activities that are personally and economically rewarding in modern society are highly specialized, irreplaceable skills and intense, self-controlled focus.

-Without tolerance for work that's slow-moving and at times uninteresting, deeper-working human competition or machines will beat us and take our jobs.
+Without tolerance for work that's slow-moving and at times uninteresting, deeper-working human competition, aka machines, will beat us and take our jobs.
 Oxford employment economists predict that almost half of existing jobs are “at risk of death by computerization within 20 years.”

 So here’s our real attention problem as I see it: contemporary society doesn’t favor the same things evolution did.
 We evolved to pay attention to new information and motion.
-Civilization – which is just the last .1% of human existence – rewards ignoring the things we were primed, as animals, to drop everything for; staying still and single-minded long enough to concentrate and produce something valuable.
+Civilization — which is just the last .1 percent of human existence — rewards ignoring the things we were primed, as animals, to drop everything for: staying still and single-minded long enough to concentrate and produce something valuable.

 The good news is, in the first world, we’re lucky enough to feasibly channel our attention to deeper, more meaningful things without risking death.

 Furthermore, the increasing need for self-control in our era of endless information makes us not just human, but, in some ways, more human than we used to be.
 We can prioritize our highest faculties over our rote instincts, losing nothing and gaining free will.

 If you liked this post, sign up for my newsletter to receive my latest articles.